janbrrr/board-game-analysis/README.md

 For every topic, there is corresponding Jupyter Notebook in `part_one/`.

+## <a name="part_two"></a>Part Two - A Network Visualization of the Board Game Categories

+*The corresponding blog post is available [here](https://janbarrera.com/blog/post/board-game-analysis-part-2/)*

+This part uses *[Gephi](https://gephi.org/)* and their *Force Atlas 2* algorithm to create a network visualization of the board game categories, where every node is a category and the edge weight between two categories indicates how often both categories co-occur in board games.

+The script in `part_two/create_nodes_and_edges.py` was used to create the node list and the edge list for further usage in Gephi.
+The node list and edge list I used in my blog are available at `part_two/data/`.
+Finally, the corresponding project files for Gephi and the exported graph files are available at `part_two/gephi/`.

+The *filters* I used Gephi were the following (for some reason the values are not saved):
+- Removal of edges with a weight less than 15.0
+- Removal of nodes that have a count value of less than 100

 ## Special Thanks

 Special thanks to *Alex Olteanu* who wrote a [tutorial](https://www.dataquest.io/blog/making-538-plots/) on creating graphs in the style of [FiveThirtyEight](https://fivethirtyeight.com/) at [Dataquest](https://www.dataquest.io/).
 The plots created in this work are based on his work.

+Also special thanks to *David Kriesel* and [his work](http://www.dkriesel.com/spiegelmining) on reverse engineering the german news website *Spiegel Online*.
+His work served as inspiration for this project and the network visualization on the board game categories is based on his network visualization of the news keywords and their relationships.
+If you understand german, I highly recommend you to check it out.